Since 1965, Tennessee Craft has worked to continue and create Tennessee’s fine craft tradition.

 The Fairs have always included a special Emerging Makers, an incubator for emerging artists who may not have a tent, sufficient inventory, or feel they have the right experience to jury in as an exhibiting artist.
 For $25 each, member artists who want to test the waters at a professional craft fair have a sales and learning opportunity among their fellow chapter members, who share advice and experience.

-Currently Tennessee Craft serves nearly 600 members statewide; 30% of our members live in counties deemed more than 50% rural and Tennessee Craft provides them with a vital link to the larger craft community.
+Currently Tennessee Craft serves more than 500 members statewide; 30% of our members live in counties deemed more than 50% rural and Tennessee Craft provides them with a vital link to the larger craft community.
 More than 35% of our membership resides in the Midstate Chapter, a group of thirteen counties centered around Nashville, and more than 95% of our budget is expended within Davidson County.

 1) Tennessee Craft Fairs pop-up twice-yearly in Nashville’s Centennial Park, as an expected part of Nashville’s culture, completely free and accessible to the public.
 These events build appreciation and craft careers, bringing talented artists and the community together to show and sell artist work.
 These complex productions engage hundreds of artists and dozens of businesses, having a significant economic impact, with annual spending for exhibiting artwork exceeding $1 million.